PM Modi speaks to Putin over deteriorating Afghanistan situation | Politics

 ''They expressed intention to enhance cooperation on countering the dissemination of the terrorist ideology and the drug threat emanating from the territory of Afghanistan,'' the embassy said.

-''It was agreed to form a permanent bilateral channel for consultations on this issue,'' it said.
+''It was agreed to form a permanent bilateral channel for consultations on this issue,'' it added.

-It said a number of questions pertaining to the further development of the Russia-India special and privileged strategic partnership, including in trade and economy, were also touched upon.
+It said several issues pertaining to the further development of the Russia-India special and privileged strategic partnership, including in trade and economy, were also touched upon.

-''Narendra Modi expressed gratitude to Vladimir Putin for assistance in combating the spread of the COVID-19 infection, including supply and production of the Russian vaccine in India, as well as shipment of the necessary medicines and medical equipment,'' it said.
+''Narendra Modi expressed gratitude to Vladimir Putin for assistance in combating the spread of the COVID-19 infection, including supply and production of the Russian vaccine in India, as well as shipment of the necessary medicines and medical equipment,'' the embassy said.

+According to the PMO, both leaders expressed satisfaction at the progress in the partnership between their countries despite the challenges posed by the COVID pandemic.

+They appreciated the ongoing bilateral cooperation in the fight against the pandemic, especially in the supply and production of 'Sputnik V' vaccine, it added.
+They also touched upon the forthcoming multilateral engagements, including the BRICS Summit, the meeting of the Council of SCO Heads of State, and India's participation in the Eastern Economic Forum.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)